-As of February 28, 2013, the Company has three stock-based compensation plans, which are described in Note 4.
-The Company recognized approximately \$90,000 and \$259,000 for the three months ended February 28, 2013 and February 29, 2012, respectively, of stock compensation expense.
+As of February 28, 2014, the Company has three stock-based compensation plans, which are described in Note 4 to the consolidated financial statements.
+The Company's third stock-based employee compensation plan became effective December 1, 2011 as approved by the Board of Directors and approved by the stockholders at the 2012 Annual Meeting.
+The Company recognized approximately \$152,000 and \$90,000 for the three months ended February 28, 2014 and February 28, 2013, respectively, of stock-based compensation expense.

 The Company recognizes stock-based compensation based on the fair value of the related awards.
 Under the fair value recognition guidance of stock-based compensation accounting rules, stock-based compensation expense is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of service-based vesting condition and performance-based vesting condition stock option awards is determined using the Black-Scholes valuation model.
-The Company estimates the fair value of stock option awards as of the grant date by applying the Black-Scholes option pricing model.
 For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the graded-vesting method.
-To value awards with market-based vesting conditions the Company uses a binomial valuation model.
-The Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period.
+The Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period calculated by the binomial valuation model.
 The use of these valuation models involve assumptions that are judgmental and highly sensitive in the determination of compensation expense and include the expected life of the option, stock price volatility, risk-free interest rate, dividend yield, exercise price, and forfeiture rate.
 Forfeitures are estimated at the time of valuation and reduce expense ratably over the vesting period.